Egress Windows | Homeowner Guide | Design/Build Kitchens, Baths, Additions and Home Remodeling in Lincoln, Nebraska

 "basements and sleeping rooms below the fourth story shall have at least one exterior emergency escape and rescue opening… "Such opening shall open directly into a public street, alley, yard or court.”

-Or, in simplified language, a finished basement and each bedroom in a house must have an emergency exit leading to outside the structure.
+Or, in simpler language: a finished basement and each bedroom in a house must have an emergency exit leading to outside the structure.
 This exit or "egress" may be a door or window, but in either case it must follow certain rules governing its size and location.

 An emergency exit must be able to opened from the inside without using a key or tools, or anything except your hands.
 Grilles, bars, storm windows or screens over emergency exits also must open from the inside without using tools or keys, and also comply with the opening size and location requirements for an emergency exit.

 If the exit is a door, then its opening must be at least 20" wide.
-In most areas, the minimum width of a door, other than a closet door, used in a residence is 24", so almost any door will meet the minimum width requirement.
+In most areas, the minimum width of a door, other than a closet door, used in a residence is 24", and exterior doors are typically 32"-36" wide.
 The door must lead outside and not into another room.
 This is true even if the other room has an exit to the outside.
 If the door is on the second or third floor, other sections of the code require that it lead to a porch, balcony or stair landing.
 It cannot lead to a drop off or to a ladder attached to the house.

 In most bedrooms, the emergency exit is usually going to be a window.
 An egress window is not a special type of window.
 It may be any of the usual window types: double hung, casement, sliding and so on, but it must have an opening large enough and close enough to the floor for an occupant to exit easily and quickly in an emergency, and to allow a fire fighter wearing full turn-out gear, including a bulky oxygen tank, to gain entry.